Over 10 people have been arrested after Britain First protests spark chaos in Manchester

 Mounted units, dog teams, and over 50 extra officers had to be deployed to manage the protests

-Britain First, a far-right extremist group, gathered in Manchester city centre calling for what it described as a “march for remigration”, including mass deportations and the removal of migrants from the UK.
+The march, which took place on Saturday 21st February was organised by Britain First, a far-right extremist group.
+It was described as a “march for remigration” and called for mass deportations and the removal of migrants from the UK.

 Counter-protesters also assembled in opposition to the group’s stance, leading to clashes between the two sides and a significant police presence.

-On Saturday 21st February, far-right group supporters met on Store street, beneath Picadilly station from 12pm, before marching through the city centre.
+The Britain First supporters met on Store street, beneath Piccadilly station from 12pm, before marching through the city centre.

 Police held back the march for an hour, during which tension rose and confrontations were reported between protesters and officers.